top of page

 Therefore, it seems that my initial theory about solitude was correct.
 Humans (at least some, in this case), as adaptable animals, can adapt so well into an environment to the extent of even being able to overcome things we see as fundamental to human life, such as the quest for a partner to be your companion and to provide for your needs.
 At least some, can, like Beethoven and Issac Newton, who died alone?

 We are told by society that we are social and even romantic animals, and that it is not good to be alone.
-And yet, I spent most of my time in solitude, to the point I've even disabled commenting on my content at Quora, and talk to people only a few minutes a day and nothing more.
+And yet, I spent most of my time in solitude.
+I talk to people only a few minutes a day and nothing more.
 I wonder if I managed to actually overcome the social nature embedded in humans.

 I don't know if anyone can overcome their inherit social nature (assuming everyone have it inherited), but I believe I know that, if you manage to be alone for long periods of time, even if you are by nature an extroverted person, then you too can have a chance at converting your nature to that of a more solitary one.

-As said before, it's like literarily tearing apart the social aspects of yourself.
-For example, back when I seen more people on a regular basis, I indeed was more talkative and had a bigger desire to socialize and to see these people.
-But when the frame under which we were meeting disappeared, the "need" to socialize was indeed merely a desire to pass the time, something that can be done nonetheless with all modern conveniences.
+As said before, it's like literally tearing apart the social aspects of yourself.
+For example, back when I saw more people on a regular basis, I indeed was more talkative and had a bigger desire to socialize and to see these people.
+However, when the frame under which we were meeting disappeared, the "need" to socialize was indeed merely a desire to pass the time, something that can be done nonetheless with all modern conveniences.

 And yet, an important question that has been left unanswered is, why would anyone choose solitude over the company of another, let alone, become more solitary-by-nature?
 What is there in solitude that does not exist in socializing?
 I can at least answer from my own perspective, that the outside world isn't as rewarding and gratifying to most as it is to few, including me.

-I can even confess, that most of my suffering throughout life was a product of interacting with others, familiar as strangers, and that solitude was far more comforting, rewarding, and benefitting for me than society has ever been.
-In the recent year I even moved to live on my own and I confess that the life in the countryside is far more relaxing than it was in the city, where there were far more opportunities for me, along with contacts, even before the COVID lockdown.
+I can even confess that most of my suffering throughout life was a product of interacting with others, familiar as strangers, and that solitude was far more comforting, rewarding, and benefitting for me than society has ever been.

 I believe that, based on my example, you too can become more free by practicing solitude, and it even can make you more independent, even from the basic level of the desire to socialize and even from the desire to be in love.
 The only reason I am open-minded to the possibility of being in a relationship is because I have never been in one, and wish for further evidence in my contemplations, along with more credibility.
 Other than that, I don't really see it as a basic need like I used to.